larvit/larvitbase/README.md

     	// This is the data we send back to the callback
     	// It can be calls to other subcontrollers, database calls etc var data = {

+            // The _global will be appended on each template partials data '_global': {
+                'warthog': false
+            },

     		'head': {
     			'title': 'foobar'
     		},